Is it bricks and mortar or brick and mortar?

 While online commerce offers numerous advantages, brick and mortar businesses still hold a significant place in the market.
 There are certain aspects of the shopping experience that cannot be replicated online.
 For instance, the ability to physically examine products, try on clothing, or taste food and beverages before purchasing is an advantage that brick and mortar businesses have over their online counterparts.

-As a sommelier and brewer, I have personally witnessed the importance of brick and mortar establishments in the and industry.
+As a sommelier and brewer, I have personally witnessed the importance of brick and mortar establishments in the wine and beer industry.
 While online wine and beer retailers have gained popularity, the experience of visiting a physical wine shop or brewery adds an extra layer of enjoyment and discovery.
 Tasting rooms and wine shops allow customers to interact with knowledgeable staff, explore different varietals, and participate in wine tastings or brewery tours.
 This hands-on experience and personal interaction cannot be fully replicated in an online setting.

 The correct phrase is “brick and mortar,” which refers to businesses with a physical presence in a building or structure.
 While online commerce has grown significantly, brick and mortar businesses still offer unique advantages that cannot be fully replicated in the digital realm.
 The physical experience, personal interaction, and tangible nature of brick and mortar establishments continue to play a vital role in various industries, including the wine and beer industry.